 Read on in our Optoma UHD60 4K projector review to find out!

 Summary: The Optoma UHD60 is a surprisingly cheap 4K projector that had exceptional picture quality and fidelity when compared to projectors more than twice the cost — save for some middling HDR results overall.

 What We Didn’t

-As is the case with most 4K projectors, there’s nothing “small” about what the Optoma UHD60 brings to the table.
+As is the case with most 4K projectors, there’s nothing “small” about what the Optoma UHD60 brings to the table, which is similar to what the Optoma UHD51A has to offer.
 This is a big beast of a projector (one of the biggest we’ve ever reviewed in fact), but even though it may take up half your living room it won’t exactly look bad doing it.

 The company has also opted to place the lens housing directly in the middle of the unit rather than off to the side (as we’ve seen in literally every Optoma projector to date).
 This could make certain mounting situations a bit more complicated if that’s the way you’ve configured your ceiling bracket previously, but outside of that limited scenario I actually appreciate the look of having the lens dead-center and staring straight out the way it is in the UHD60.

 Unlike the Sony 4K projector, the Optoma UHD60 4K projector uses DLP technology to create its images at a maximum display resolution of 3840 x 2160, with a contrast ratio of 1,000,000:1 and ANSI lumen rating of 3000, with the ability to show an image as large as 302.2″ across from corner to corner at a distance of 30.5 feet.

 The Optoma UHD60 sports two HDMI ports (one 1.4, one HDMI 2.0/MHL 2.2), one VGA-in, one RJ-45 Ethernet port as well as a USB port, and two jacks for audio in and audio out.